Deutsch-Französisches Gymnasium: French-German Baccalaureate

 Students at DFG/LFA schools complete their education with the bilingual French-German Baccalaureate (deutsch-französisches Abitur / baccalauréat franco-allemand).
 The first French-German Baccalaureate exam was sat by students of the DFG Saarbrücken in 1972.
 The Baccalaureate is recognised by Germany as equivalent to the Abitur, and by France as equivalent to the Baccalauréat, and currently governed by an agreement signed by the two countries in Schwerin in 2002.

 Students enter school in separate branches.
 The French-speaking branch takes seven years and starts with year 6 (sixième), whereas the German branch commences in year 5 (5.
 Klasse) already because German primary school finishes earlier.
 German speakers complete the French-German Baccalaureate after eight grades, making it an eight-year Abitur (some regular German schools take nine years instead).
 French-German co-tuition starts in year 6 and increases until year 9 (9.
 Klasse / troisième).

 Years 10 to 12 are taught in equal shares of French and German.
 For these final years (Oberstufe / second cycle), students are divided into subject-specific branches.
 They choose between three branches: L (literary sciences), ES (economics and social sciences) and S (maths and natural sciences).
 The S branch is split into SMP, maths and physics, and SBC, biology and chemistry.
 This corresponds to the branch system of the French Baccalauréat géneral prior to the Bac 2021 reform.
 From the first French-German Baccalaureate in 1972 until 2002, there were only L, SBC and SMP branches.
-The Schwerin Agreement introduced the ES branch in the 2001-2002 academic year.
+The Schwerin Agreement introduced the ES branch in the 2001–2002 academic year.

 DFG/LFA schools use a grade scale from 1 (worst) to 10 (best), which is different from both the German (6 to 1 and 0 to 15) and French scales (0 to 20, respectively).
-Furthermore, the final grade of the French-German Baccalaureate is based on a weighing different from both Abitur and Baccalauréat.
+Furthermore, the final grade of the French-German Baccalaureate is based on a weighting different from both Abitur and Baccalauréat.
 The final Abitur grade is based on grades from years 10 to 12, while the Baccalauréat grade depends solely on final exam performance.
 The French-German Baccalaureate makes a compromise.
-Preliminary grades from years 10 to 12 count for 25 percent of the final grade, and final exam performance makes up the remaining 75 percent.
+Preliminary grades from years 10 to 12 count for 25 per cent of the final grade, and final exam performance makes up the remaining 75 per cent.

 The French-German Baccalaureate is different from and sometimes confused with the AbiBac, a programme offered at regular French and German schools.
-The AbiBac programme is bilingual to a lesser extent than French-German schools are.
-It consists of regular Abitur and up to eight hours weekly teaching in French, or regular Baccalauréat with up to eight hours in German.
+The AbiBac programme is bilingual to a lesser extent than the French-German Baccalaureate.
+It consists of regular Abitur and up to eight periods weekly teaching in French, or regular Baccalauréat with up to eight periods in German.